clszzyh/flexflow/README.md

   @moduledoc false

   defmodule Draft do
-    use Flexflow.Node
+    use Flexflow.Event
   end

   defmodule Inreview do
-    use Flexflow.Node
+    use Flexflow.Event
   end

   defmodule Reviewed do
-    use Flexflow.Node
+    use Flexflow.Event
   end

   defmodule Rejected do
-    ## `async` mode means this node run's in a separated elixir process.
+    ## `async` mode means this event run's in a separated elixir process.
-    use Flexflow.Node, async: true end
+    use Flexflow.Event, async: true end

   defmodule Canceled do
-    use Flexflow.Node
+    use Flexflow.Event
   end

   defmodule Submit do